-Karen Gilmore is vice president and regional executive at the Miami Branch of the Federal Reserve Bank of Atlanta.
-She is responsible for the Miami Branch's board of directors, leads Miami's community outreach and development activities, and oversees its economic and financial education programs.
-As part of the Bank's Regional Economic Information Network (REIN), she provides regional input into the Atlanta Fed's monetary policy process.
+Karen Gilmore is a vice president and regional executive at the Miami Branch of the Federal Reserve Bank of Atlanta.
+On behalf of the Atlanta Fed, she is responsible for the Miami Branch's board of directors, leads Miami's community and economic development outreach activities, and oversees its economic and financial education programs.
+As part of the Regional Economic Information Network, she is responsible for economic intelligence gathering in the local business and academic community to support the Atlanta Fed's contributions to the monetary policy process.

-Before joining the Bank in 2014, Gilmore was managing partner at Applied Consulting Solutions.
-She also held senior leadership roles at City National Bank of Florida in Miami.
-There, she served as executive vice president and chief risk officer from January 2009 to May 2010 and executive vice president and senior lending executive from August 1998 to January 2009.
-Prior to that, Gilmore was senior vice president and private banking group manager at Bank of America and senior vice president at Intercontinental Bank.
+Gilmore previously held senior leadership roles at City National Bank of Florida in Miami, serving as executive vice president and senior lending executive from August 1998 to January 2009, responsible for all of the lending activities of the company.
+Gilmore assumed the position of chief risk officer from January 2009 to May 2010 with responsibility for credit and regulatory risk management for all business lines.
+She also served as senior vice president and private banking group manager at Bank of America and senior vice president at Intercontinental Bank.

-Gilmore earned a bachelor's degree in political science from the University of Central Florida.
+Gilmore is a former trustee for the Miami Chamber of Commerce.
+She earned a bachelor's degree in political science from the University of Central Florida.